 Enterprise Scale

-Organizations with 10,000+ employees benefit from federated architecture that maintains local gateway performance while enabling cross-region tool discovery and policy synchronization.
+Organizations with distributed teams may benefit from federated architecture that maintains local gateway performance while enabling cross-region tool discovery and policy synchronization.

 Key Capabilities